seankross/the-unix-workbench/docs/index.md

 # Introduction {-}

-This book is intented for folks who are new to programming and new to Unix-like operating systems like macOS and Linux distributions like Ubuntu.
-Command line interfaces can seem alien at first, so this book attemps to draw parallels between using the command line and actions that you would normally take while using your computer's graphical interface.
+This book is intended for folks who are new to programming and new to Unix-like operating systems like macOS and Linux distributions like Ubuntu.
+Command line interfaces can seem alien at first, so this book attempts to draw parallels between using the command line and actions that you would normally take while using your computer's graphical interface.
 To get the most out of using Unix tools, this book will show you how to write little pieces of software.